 - Wash down sides of the pot with a pastry brush dipped in hot water if sugar crystals form on the sides.

 - Clip a candy thermometer to the pot and continue to cook without stirring until the mixture reaches 240°F on thermometer.

 - Remove pan from heat and stir in vanilla extract.

 - Allow bubbles to subside and the mixture to cool slightly (about 5 minutes).
 Remove the thermometer and stir vigorously with a wooden spoon until the mixture loses its gloss and is very thick (about 15–20 minutes).

 - Scrape mixture into greased pan.
-Use the palm of your gloved hand (or wrapped in plastic) to smooth top of the fudge.
+Use palm of gloved hand (or wrapped in plastic) to smooth top of fudge.

 - Cool completely before cutting into 1-inch squares.